 - 4 cents of every dollar Americans spend on goods goes to packaging.
 That’s $225 per person per year or $75 per month for a family of four.

 - Each year, Americans discard 183 million razors, 2.7 billion batteries, 140 million cubic meters of Styrofoam packing peanuts, 350 million pressurized paint cans, plus enough paper and plasticware to serve the entire world a picnic every other month.

 - Simplify your life.
 Think about what you enjoy doing most.
 Often, the things we cherish most in life aren't for sale.
 Spend time discovering "low-tech" recreation: taking a walk, gardening, visiting friends, and stopping to "smell the roses."

 - Think before you buy.
 How many times a day do you think about something you want to buy?
-We are encouraged daily with flashy enticements to buy products we don’t always need.
-Buying things we don’t really need can be expensive and clutter up your home.
+We are encouraged daily with flashy enticements to buy products we don't always need.
+Buying things you don’t really need can be expensive and clutter up your home.

 - Buy in bulk or "value-pack" sizes: You can save a bundle by buying in bulk.
 Some products are not available in bulk but might come in a large container or in a concentrate.
 You can save an average of 52% off the price of a heavily packaged product this way.

 - Purchase products that are durable and won't break easily.
 Look for warranties, ask if the product can be repaired, and/or find out which product is rated highest in Consumer Reports.

 - Pack your lunch in reusable containers.
 Why spend money buying plastic and paper bags, aluminum foil, or wax paper?
 You can save money on your purchases and save money on your garbage bill by using containers over and over again.